asmith2828/CMSI-2210_CutovicJacksonSmith/homework/homework04/README.md

 ***Problem 10a Response***

-The values in r8 and r9 have been swapped without using any temporary storage location.
+The values in r8 and r9 have been swapped without using any temporary storage location/register, leaving r8 holding the original value of r9 and r9 holding the original value of r8.

 ---

 10b.
 Also state as briefly as possible why that effect happens.

-***Problem 19b Response***
+***Problem 10b Response***

-The
+This effect happens because the first XOR combines both values into one register; the following XORs use the property that XOR'ing with the same value twice cancels out, allowing each original value to be extracted and placed into the opposite register.

 ---